raz0red/js7800/README.md

 ### Joystick:

-The following input methods are available for games that require a joystick.
+The following input methods are available for games that require joysticks.

 ##### Gamepad: